 - Preheat oven to 400 F.

 - Roll out/stretch he dough into a 13 x 9 greased baking pan.
+Cover the baking pan and let rise again for 30-45 minutes or until doubled in size.

 - Using your finger, make several indents on the dough.